ZoabKapoor/project-ideas/free-1.md

 ### Expressiveness
 _What should be easy to do in this language?
 What should be possible, but difficult?
 What should be impossible or very difficult?_

+The expressiveness of this lanugage is very limited.
+It should be easy to specify the classes and number of credits you want to register for, and to specify your identifying information.
+It should be impossible to do anything else.

 ### Related work